louarn-rous/conlang/important.md

 -en     : [suf.] plural {German}
 -(n)u   : [suf.] diminutive {Turkish 'kuzu'}
--ina    : [suf.] nominative; forms nouns from verbs, indicating the action of what is denoted by the verb {Croatian 'batina'}
+-ina    : [suf.] verbal nominative; forms verbal nouns (the noun indicating the action of what is denoted by the verb) {Croatian 'batina'}
 -> -in  : [suf.] nominative; forms nouns from verbs, describing the result of an action
 -ör     : [suf.] agentive; forms agent nouns from verbs ('-er')
 -(n)äs  : [suf.] genitive; forms adjectives from nouns, with the meaning 'of or pertaining to' the suffixed word ('-ic')